Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 <a href="modules/models/DenseNet.py" >DenseNet.py</a>

-This is copy of the DenseNet with 5 layers in each DenseBlock using 3 of these blocks.
+This is a copy of the DenseNet with 5 layers in each DenseBlock using 3 of these blocks.

 The source was obtained from:
 <a href="https://towardsdatascience.com/simple-implementation-of-densely-connected-convolutional-networks-in-pytorch-3846978f2f36" >Simple Implementation of Densely Connected Convolutional Networks in PyTorch</a>

-Instead of skiping connections like ResNet does, DenseNet concatanates all the previous layers in the block.
+Instead of skipping connections like ResNet does, DenseNet concatenates all the previous layers in the block.
 Both approaches allow earlier layers to continue to have influence

 # Results <a class="anchor" id="Results"></a>